sayzlim/sayzlim.github.io/source/_posts/2013-01-14-os-x-toolbox-workflow-alfred-2.md

 > Attribution to each original extension creator can be found in the shell script action.

-**Rebuild Launch Services:** A simple command to rebuild your launch services that manage all the “Open with…” menu item.
+- **Rebuild Launch Services:** A simple command to rebuild your launch services that manage all the “Open with…” menu item.
 If you see duplicate items, run this command to fix the problem.
 - **Toggle Desktop:** Turn desktop visible or hidden.
 - **Toggle System Files by [Don Southard](http://www.dirtdon.com):** Turn system files visible/hidden.
 - **Toggle Wi-Fi by [Jonas Eriksen](http://www.aiyo.dk/alfredapp):** Turn Wi-Fi On/Off.
 - **Purge Inactive Memory:** Clear away inactive memory without rebooting your Mac.
 - **Relaunch Finder:** If you’ve encountered a bug that stops you from revealing Alfred search result in Finder, then you’ll need this command.
 Usually it happened after you relaunch Finder without killing “appleeventsd” process.
-With this, you can relaunch Finder and kill the process in one stroke. <del>Because we need *sudo* command, you’ll need to enter your user password in the workflows menu (see the Relauch Finder shell script).</del> You’re no longer need to type in your password in the shell script.
-This action will use your password as argument and pass it along to the command.[^1]
+With this, you can relaunch Finder and kill the process in one stroke.

 [ ![Alfred Workflow Requires Password][img2] ](http://images.sayzlim.net/2013/01/alfred2_password.jpg "Alfred Workflow Requires Password")